VcDevel/Vc/.github/CONTRIBUTING.md

 * No spaces in parentheses, but spaces between keywords and opening paren, i.e.
   `if (foo) { bar(); }`

+### Naming Rules

+* Naming is very important.
+Take time to choose a name that clearly explains the intended functionality & usage of the entity.
+* Type names typically use `CamelCase`.
+* Function and variable names use `camelCase`.
+* Traits use `lower_case_with_underscores`.
+* Macros are prefixed with `Vc_` and use `Vc_ALL_CAPITALS_WITH_UNDERSCORES`.
+  Macro arguments use a single underscore suffix.
+  Include guards are prefixed with `VC_` instead.
+* File names use `alllowercasewithoutunderscores`.
+Basically it is the type name declared/defined in the file with all letters in lower case.
+* There are exceptions and inconsistencies in the code.
+Don't bother.

 ## Git History

 Git history should be flat, if feasible.
 Feel free to use merges on your private